glumpy/glumpy/README.md

 <img src="https://raw.githubusercontent.com/rougier/glumpy/master/doc/_static/glumpy-teaser.png">

-**Glumpy** is a python library for scientific visualization that is both fast, responsive, and scalable. **Glumpy** offers a natural interface between numpy and modern OpenGL.
+**Glumpy** is a python library for scientific visualization that is both fast, scalable and beautiful. **Glumpy** offers a natural interface between numpy and modern OpenGL.